wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     >This code will use the API call `GetAllIncidentsAsync` to retrieve an array of Json objects, and then will convert that to a list of `Incident` objects that we can use in our subsequent code.
     >

 1. Resolve the references for `Newtonsoft.Json, IncidentAPI, IncidentAPI.Models and System.Collections.Generic`.
-Make sure you have also added the IncidentAPI namespace with
+Make sure you have a `using` line for the IncidentAPI namespace.
+Here are all the `using` entries you should have:

     ```csharp
+    using DevCamp.WebApp.Utils;
     using IncidentAPI;
+    using IncidentAPI.Models;
+    using System.Collections.Generic;
+    using System.Threading.Tasks;
+    using System.Web.Mvc;
     ```
-    because GetIAllIncidentsAsync() is an extension method which cannot be resolved automatically.

-1. Change the method to be async and have the method return a Task by changing the return type to `async Task<ActionResult>`.
+1. You will still see the call to GetAllIncidentsAsync underlined in red - that is because it is an async operation, and we need the Index method to be async as well.
+Change the method to be async and have the method return a Task by changing the return type to `async Task<ActionResult>`.
 The code should look like the following:

     ```csharp
         using DevCamp.WebApp.Utils;